-Township settlement areas are divided into two types:

-Village Settlement Areas [Full (or Future) Municipal Services] and Rural Settlement Areas (Partial or no Municipal Services).
+Township settlement areas are divided into two types based on hierarchy: Village Settlement Areas [Full (or Future) Municipal Services] and Rural Settlement Areas (Partial or no Municipal Services).

-- 1. Village Settlement Areas (Full Services) are intended to function as core areas of the Township.
-They will accommodate most of residential, institutional, employment and non-resources related growth of the Township during the life of this Plan. - a.
-Classification as a Village Settlement Area is based on the following criteria: - i.
-The level of municipal or communal water supply and wastewater treatment service or the opportunity to provide full municipal services; - ii.
-The size of residential population;
+1. Village Settlement Areas (Full Services) are intended to accommodate the majority of growth within the Township.
+Most residential, institutional, employment and non-resources related growth of the Township during the life of this Plan will be directed to Village Settlement Areas.
+Village Settlement Areas have been identified based on the level of municipal or communal water supply and wastewater treatment, or planned services.

-- iii.
-The presence of public and private, cultural, education, health and recreational uses and services;

-- iv.
-The variety of existing services in the settlement areas; and

-- v.
-The opportunity to accommodate planned growth within existing designated lands.

-- b.
 The Village Settlement Areas (Full Services) include:

 - Brechin

 - Lagoon City

 - Atherley-Uptergrove (not currently municipally serviced)

-- 2. Preferred water supply and wastewater treatment services for new development are municipal.
-However, other forms of servicing within the Atherley-Uptergrove Village, such as partial and individual on-site servicing, may be permitted subject to the policies of the County of Simcoe Official Plan, the hierarchy of services provided in the Provincial Planning Statement, 2024, and the Lake Simcoe Protection Plan, 2009, where applicable.
-Rural Settlement Areas are characterized by lower population, limited cultural and recreation services and economic uses; have not been identified as areas for major growth; or are generally located at a municipal boundary.
-The existing Rural Settlement Areas include:
+Preferred water supply and wastewater treatment services for new development is municipal.
+However, other forms of servicing within the Atherley-Uptergrove Village, such as private communal and individual on-site servicing may be permitted subject to the policies of the County of Simcoe Official Plan, the hierarchy of services provided in the Provincial Planning Statement, 2024, and the Lake Simcoe Protection Plan, 2009, where applicable.

-- Cooper's Falls

-- Gamebridge

-- Longford Mills

-- Sebright

-- Udney

-- Washago